rrueth/teleport/docs/2.0/admin-guide.md

 ```

 !!! tip "NOTE":
-    Teleport uses OpenSSH certificates instead of keys which means you can not connect
+    Teleport uses OpenSSH certificates instead of keys which means you cannot connect
     to a Teleport node by IP address.
 You have to connect by DNS name.
 This is because
     OpenSSH ensures the DNS name of the node you are connecting is listed under
     the `Principals` section of the OpenSSH certificate to verify you are connecting